Orion-Crypto/MercuryIntegrationNextJS/README.md

 npm install @mercury-chat/react-chat
 ```

-Note: You can also use yarn, or pnpm to install the package.
+<b>Note</b>: You can also use yarn, or pnpm to install the package.

 After this we need to add this to our application: